 Constantinople began to plummet as word was received that no aid would be coming from Venice.
 In addition, a series of omens including a thick, unexpected fog which blanketed the city on May 26, convinced many that the city was about to fall.
 Believing that the fog masked the departure of the Holy Spirit from Hagia Sophia, the population braced for the worst.
 Frustrated by the lack of progress, Mehmed called a council of war on May 26.
 Meeting with his commanders, he decided that a massive assault would be launched on the night of May 28/29 after a period of rest and prayer.

 Shortly before midnight on May 28, Mehmed sent his auxiliaries forward.
 Poorly equipped, they were intended to tire and kill as many of the defenders as possible.
 These were followed by an assault against the weakened Blachernae walls by troops from Anatolia.

 These men succeeded in breaking through but were quickly counterattacked and driven back.
 Having achieved some success, Mehmed’s men attacked next but were held by Byzantine forces under Giustiniani.
 The Byzantines in Blachernae held until Giustiniani was badly wounded.
 As their commander was taken to the rear, the defense began to collapse.

 To the south, Constantine led forces defending the walls in the Lycus Valley.
-Also under heavy pressure, his position began to collapse when the Ottomans found that the Kerkoporta gate to the north had been left open.
+Also under heavy pressure, his position began to collapse when the Ottomans found that a small service castle door, known as the Kerkoporta, to the north had been left open.
 With the enemy surging through the gate and unable to hold the walls, Constantine was forced to fall back.
 Opening additional gates, the Ottomans poured into the city.